Lumbag0/J1939-Decoder/README.md

 # J1939-Decoder
-J1939-Decoder is a Python script that takes a CAN Frame and parses through to obtain the PGN, SPNs, and tries to obtain the SPN data.
+J1939-Decoder is a Python script that takes a CAN Frame or CAN Frame log and parses through to obtain the PGN, SPNs, and tries to obtain the SPN data.
 J1939-Decoder uses the pgn and spn list JSON files found in LittleBlondeDevil's [TruckDevil](https://github.com/LittleBlondeDevil/TruckDevil) repository.

 ## Features